quartznet/quartznet/docs/documentation/quartz-3.x/tutorial/more-about-triggers.md

 ## Calendars

 Quartz.NET Calendar objects implementing ICalendar interface can be associated with triggers at the time the trigger is stored in the scheduler.
-Calendars are useful for excluding blocks of time from the the trigger's firing schedule.
+Calendars are useful for excluding blocks of time from the trigger's firing schedule.
 For instance, you could create a trigger that fires a job every weekday at 9:30 am, but then add a Calendar that excludes all of the business's holidays.

 Calendar's can be any serializable objects that implement the ICalendar interface, which looks like this: